GMaur/robot-advisor/README.md

 ### In scope

-  - distribute the contributions to a portfolio
+  - distribute the contributions to a portfolio.
+Operation = contribute
-  - rebalance the portfolio according to some rules
+  - rebalance the portfolio according to some rules.
+Operation = rebalance
   - to solve our problems
   - known limitations:
     - only works with funds (not ETFs, stocks, pension plans)